 What is Shari’ah banking?

-Islamic banking, based on the principles of Shari'ah law, is not specific to Muslims only, and is available to anyone who wants to bank differently.
+Shari’ah banking – more commonly referred to as Islamic Banking, which is based on the principles of Shari'ah, is not specific to Muslims only and is available to anyone who wants to bank differently.

 - Transactions purely for speculation

 From this one can see that if religion is removed, the Shari’ah economic system is a system that has a certain set of philosophies and principles at its core that can be adopted by all and research has shown that as a result of some these philosophies, it has in most instances demonstrated economic resilience through global economic booms and busts.
 Still nascent in its global institutionalisation, Shari'ah-compliant financial services needs to build upon this and reach a level of maturity and sophistication that can be compared to any other financial service or product.
 At Standard Bank, we take this seriously.
 We are building a modern banking system that upholds traditional Shari'ah values that is not specific to Muslims only and is available to anyone who needs to change the way they do banking